 To inspire the next generation of female talent into our industry, we launched Code Like a Girl.
 This one-week immersive workshop helps girls (14-18 years) learn basic digital skills, including how to code a website.

-Flying the flag for the LGBT+ community
+Flying the LGBT+ flag

 Helping people at risk of domestic abuse